princesssparklebugeyes/princesssparklebugeyes/README.md

 - 👀 I’m interested in my myself and kathy W
 - 🌱 I’m currently learning spiritual maturity
 - 💞️ I’m looking to collaborate on hugs
-- 📫 How to reach me just clap 6 times 6 time for 6 minuetes
+- 📫 How to reach me just clap 6 times 6 times for 6 minuetes

 <!---
 princesssparklebugeyes/princesssparklebugeyes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.